iWriteGigs

 B the repeal of all taxes, including those the colonists had imposed on themselves.

-E the establishment of a government that would limit further immigration.
+E the formation of a new government that would still be loyal to the king.

 Question #9